wenamun/date-converter-for-ancient-egypt/README.md

 # date_converter
-Dater Converter for Ancient Egypt
+AngularJS app of Date Converter for Ancient Egypt website as it is live at http://aegyptologie.online-resourcen.de/home.